dotart.blog

 She stared at me blankly.

-“You think I'm shot, so am,” I tried again.
-It was a little more complicated than that, but now didn't really seem like the time to get into nuance.
+“You think I got shot, so I did,” I tried again.
+It was more complicated than that, but now didn't really seem like the time for nuance.
 “Like the thing in the wall.
 It's why I was trying to distract you.”

 She was quiet for a while.
-Assuming that satisfied her terror-fueled curiosity, I turned to leave again.
+Assuming that satisfied her morbid curiosity, I turned to leave again.
 No such luck.

 The pain in my back began to fade and I could feel my shoulder muscles knitting back together.
-I'll be honest, I was perplexed.
-There was clearly some kind of misunderstanding going on here.
-I was already leaving.
-There was no need to go fishing for mercy points.
+Honestly, I was perplexed. there was clearly some kind of misunderstanding going on here, and what's worse is she was good.
+Too good.
+Mind like a steel trap, to flip something like that so quick.
+This was going to be a problem.

 “What are you doing?”
-I asked and the confusion must have been enough to offset my horror-movie vibe for a minute.
+I asked and the confusion must have been enough to offset my horror-movie face.
+“Why—”

 “You can't just walk around bleeding everywhere,” she said with a sniff.
 “It's unhygienic.”

-I made a weird little involuntary giggle noise at that.
+I made a weird little involuntary giggle at that.
 Suave.
-I can't imagine what that must have looked like coming out of whatever the hell I am.
+I can't imagine what that must have looked like coming out of... whatever I am.

 “Right, wouldn't want to mess up the furniture,” I gestured at the ruined living room.